Utilities¶

 it should be able to return data

-files containing data that can be represented
+from any .csv files containing data that can be represented

 in a MATLAB matrix (e.g., numerical data of the same length).